 The impoundments in the Hog Island Tract are popular with an array of shorebirds and can be reached by way of side paths.
 You’ll also find waterfowl blinds.

 The Carlisle Tract of Hog Island WMA is a short drive from the Hog Island Tract.
 It’s at the end of Landing Drive.
 Birding is popular here, too.

-Here you’ll find upland habitats, including woodlands, grasslands and shrublands, which can attract birds you may not see in the Hog Island Tract.
+Here you’ll find upland habitats, including woodlands, grasslands and shrublands, which can attract migratory birds you may not see in the Hog Island Tract.